 3) Synthetic data introduces false equivalence

 False equivalence appears in three flavors.
+Teams assume

 You validated on lookalikes.
 Not on the thing itself.
-You proved a shape, not a behavior under stress. - We trained on synthetic.
-So no personal data touched the model.
+You proved a shape, not a behavior under stress. - We trained on synthetic, so no personal data touched the model.

 A simple table for clarity